Shaun Maloney blasts Hibs' 'unacceptable' second-half performance in Hearts defeat

-'Not good enough for top six, top four, or Europe' - Shaun Maloney blasts Hibs' unacceptable second-half performance in Hearts defeat
+Shaun Maloney blasts Hibs' unacceptable second-half performance against Hearts: 'Not good enough for top six, top four, or Europe'

 Hibs boss Shaun Maloney blasted his side’s meek second-half performance in their 3-1 defeat by Hearts at Tynecastle, branding it ‘unacceptable’ and ‘not good enough for top six, top four, or Europe’.